 Immunizations are important at every life stage, including infancy, childhood, adolescence, and adulthood.
-Protection from some childhood vaccines can wear off over time; therefore, adults, including pregnant women, may also be at risk for vaccine-preventable disease due to age, job, lifestyle, travel, or health conditions.
-Vaccines can help protect pregnant women and their fetuses against serious diseases.
+Protection from some childhood vaccines can wear off over time; therefore, adults, including pregnant women, may be at risk for vaccine-preventable diseases due to age, job, lifestyle, travel, or health conditions.
+Vaccines can help protect pregnant women and their developing baby against serious diseases.

-- 2018 Recommended Immunization Schedule for Children and Adolescents provides printable schedules by age group or medical indications, as well as vaccine catch-up guidance with an accompanying schedule, portable and easy-to-read schedules in English and Spanish, an app, schedule creator, quizzes and more.
+Recommended Childhood and Adolescent Immunizations Schedules provides printable schedules by age group or medical indications, vaccine catch-up guidance with an accompanying schedule, schedules in English and Spanish, and reasons to follow CDC’s recommended immunization schedule.

-- Vaccine Safety Provides information about the safety of each FDA-approved vaccine, vaccine safety research, common concerns and links to additional information as well as information for parents and caregivers and healthcare professionals.
+Vaccine Safety provides information about the safety of each FDA-approved vaccine, vaccine safety research, common concerns, and links to additional information.
+Resources available for clinicians and the general public.

-Vaccines 101: Information for WIC Staff Source: Every Child by Two - Charter/Bumpers Champions for Immunization (supported through funding provided by a CDC cooperative agreement)
+Vaccines 101: Information for WIC Staff Source: Vaccinate Your Family (supported through funding provided by a CDC cooperative agreement)

 Includes key vaccine messages and a list of vaccine-preventable diseases; discusses how WIC staff can screen young children to determine if they are up-to-date on their vaccinations and how to refer those individuals in need of vaccines.
 This guide can be downloaded to the right.